Understanding food labelling

 Best before dates:

-- Best before dates are about the quality of the food.
-Food is normally safe to eat after the best before date, but the flavour or texture may no longer be at its best.
+- Best before dates are about the quality of the food and are not generally concerned with safety.
+Food is normally safe to eat after the best before date, but the flavour and texture may no longer be at its best.

 - Understanding 'best before' and 'use by' dates - on the Food Standards Agency (FSA) website